 The Antechinus is a small Australian marsupial with a long pointy nose.
 Roughly the size of a mouse, it is a ferocious little insectivore preying mostly on insects but also on small animals such as frog and lizards.
 Sometimes referred to a marsupial mouse; it has little in common with a mouse.

 The antechinus has recently gained a reputation for being the most oversexed animal in world because of its suicidal sexual behaviour.

 The scientific name Antechinus (pronounced ant·echi·nus) was first used in 1841.
-It is said to be derived from the Greek words 'anti' + 'ekhinos'.
-The Oxford dictionary tells us this means stimulating + sea urchin or hedgehog.
-However, most references tell us that 'ant, anti or ante' in Greek and Latin mean 'against' or 'opposed to' (such as antacid, antifreeze, anterior).
+It is derived from the Greek words 'anti' + 'ekhinos'.
+Most references tell us that 'ant, anti or ante' in Greek and Latin mean 'against' or 'opposed to' (such as antacid, antifreeze, anterior).
 Dictionaries also tell us that ekhinos means sea urchin or hedgehog.
 The antechinus definitely has a pointy nose and bristly fur like a hedgehog but it is not a placental mammal like the hedgehog.
-So it is mostly likely that 'Antechinus' means — not a hedgehog.
+So 'Antechinus' means — not a hedgehog.